azrav/vivaldiBookmarkThumbnailAdapter/README.md

 var bookmarkThumbnailAdapter = setInterval(adaptBookmarkThumbnails, 1000);
 ```

-Under the processDeviantArt function, you can reorder which image-type to you prefer.
+Under the processDeviantArt function, you can reorder the image-type you prefer.
 It'll attempt to grab the first available image-url it encounters.
 ```
 testImage(url, userUrl+'.gif', success, ()=> {